CISSP-Study-Resources

 • Access Control Token: based on the parameters like time, date, day etc a token defines access validity to a system

-• Crossover Error Rate: point at which false acceptance (Type 2) error rate equals the false rejection (Type 1) error rate for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent
+• Crossover Error Rate (CER): identifies the accuracy of a biometric method, and is the point at which false acceptance rate (FAR or Type 2) equals the false rejection rate (FRR or Type 1) for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent

 • FRR: False Rejection Rate (Type 1) incorrectly denying authentication to a legit identity and therefore denying access